 Mechanisms Identified

-After the CCWG progressed through the first two phases of work as outlined in the previous section and further detailed in the CCWG newsletters (see https://community.icann.org/x/qyQhB), the CCWG initially identified four possible mechanisms that could be explored in further detail but discarded one of these after further consideration and review of public comment, namely mechanism D, a mechanism in which the work associated with fund allocation would be delegated to an external entity, as described in the Initial Report.
+After the CCWG progressed through the first two phases of work as outlined in the previous section and further detailed in the CCWG newsletters (see https://community.icann.org/x/qyQhB), the CCWG initially identified four possible mechanisms that could be explored in further detail but discarded one of these after further consideration and review of Public Comment, namely mechanism D, a mechanism in which the work associated with fund allocation would be delegated to an external entity, as described in the Initial Report.
 The CCWG examined key characteristics of each mechanism to support an analysis of the different options.
-In particular, the CCWG considered the following areas: Mechanism Oversight and Safeguards, Governance, Evaluation and Decision making.
+In particular, the CCWG considered the following areas: Mechanism Oversight and Safeguards, Governance, Evaluation and Decision Making.

 In considering the different mechanisms, the CCWG recognizes that there are a number of characteristics that apply, regardless of which mechanism is chosen: